vsdip/vsdopen2021_bgr/README.md

 In this simulation we take a BJT as a diode, Provide a Voltage supply of 2V and Current of 10uA and we need to find the volatge variation across the BJT with respect to the temp.

 We except to get a negative slope straight line, i.e. CTAT voltage (With rise in temp. the voltage should decrease across the BJT).
-To lauch the simulation open terminal and write the following commands in the prelayout folder.
+To launch the simulation open terminal and write the following commands in the prelayout folder.
 ```
 $ ngspice ctat_voltage_gen.sp
 ```